jonhue/turbolinks-animate/README.md

 ### Events

-turbolinks-animate.js emits events that allow you to track the animation lifecycle. turbolinks-animate.js fires events on the `$(document)` object.
+turbolinks-animate.js emits events that allow you to track the animation lifecycle. turbolinks-animate.js fires events on the `document` object.

 * `turbolinks:animation-start` fires when an animation starts.
 The main turbolinks-animate.js element is the event target.
 Access the animation with `event.data.animation`.
 Access whether content appears or disappears with `event.data.disappearing`.